-3 Discount method
+3 Discount method\

 If a CGT event happened to a CGT asset after 11.45am AEST on 21 September 1999 and you acquired the asset at least 12 months before the CGT event, you may be entitled to discount the capital gain after applying capital losses.
 The discount percentage for an individual or trust is 50% and for a complying superannuation entity it is 331/3%.
+Eligible individuals are also entitled to an additional capital gains discount of up to 10% for an ownership interest in a dwelling that was residential premises situated in Australia, was used to provide affordable housing for a period, or intermittent periods, totalling at least three years after 1 January 2018, and was disposed of on or after 30 December 2020.
 Companies are not eligible for the CGT discount (other than those life insurance companies and friendly societies which carry on life insurance business that are entitled to the CGT discount in respect of their complying superannuation business).
-You apply 2019-20 capital losses and then unapplied net capital losses from earlier years against 2019-20 capital gains before applying the CGT discount.
-If any capital gains qualify for the CGT small business concessions, you then apply those concessions to each capital gain.
+You apply 2020-21 capital losses and then unapplied net capital losses from earlier years against 2020-21 capital gains before applying the CGT discount.
+If any capital gains gualify for the CGT small business concessions, you then apply those concessions to each capital gain.